wesbos/javascript-modules/javascript-modules.md

 // Or import everything into the module scope: import * from './helpers';
 const displayTotal = addTax(1000);
+// I'd recommend against this method because it's less explicit
+// and could lead to code that's harder to maintain

 // or cherry pick only the things you need: